peter-wake/license-count/README.md

 The license counting rule used is:

-Some applications from vendors are allowed to be installed on multiple computers per user with specific restrictions.
-In our scenario, each copy of the application (ID 374) allows the user to install the application on to two computers if at least one of them is a laptop.
+"Some applications from vendors are allowed to be installed on multiple computers per user with specific restrictions.
+In our scenario, each copy of the application (ID 374) allows the user to install the application on to two computers if at least one of them is a laptop."

 This requirement is a little "interesting" because examples are given for laptop+desktop and laptop + multiple desktops, but not for laptop + laptop.